wenkangjing/frontend-react-redux/udemy/Part2.md

 - ensure action flow through all the reducers

 The connect() function takes two primary arguments, both optional.
 - The first, `mapStateToProps`, is a function you provide to **pull data from the store** when it changes, and **pass those values as props to your component**.
 -  The second, `mapDispatchToProps`, is a function you provide to make use of the store's dispatch function, usually by creating pre-bound versions of action creators that will **automatically dispatch their actions** as soon as they are called.

+> `mapStateToProps` to display props to the browser
+>
+> `mapDispatchToProps` to handle user interaction
+>
+> `connect` to bind *StateToProps + DispatchToProps + Component*

+reducer function
+- 2 parameters: `(state, action)`
+- `state` argument is not application state, only the state this reducer is responsible for
+- redux not allow reducer returns `undefined`, need a initial state
+- **never mutate state, always return a fresh object**

+initial state
+- send booting up action to all reducers

-### libaries
+### libraries

 react
 - ``